thesaugat/summarization/README.md

 1. Navigate to the frontend directory:
     ```bash
     cd frontend

-2. Build and run the frontend container:
+2. Navigate to frontend directory and install required packages (only if you have not installed before)
     ```bash
+        npm install
+3. Build and run the frontend container:
+    ```bash
     docker build -t frontend .
     docker run -p 3000:80 frontend

-3. Access the frontend at http://localhost:3000.
+4. Access the frontend at http://localhost:3000.